 C12A8FC8AE668F866B48F23E753C93D357E9BE10 CN=*.mydomain.com

-Once you have the Thumbprint value, you must to set in the TLSOptions.SChannel_Options property the hash and where is located the certificate.
+Once you have the Thumbprint value, you must set the hash and the certificate location in the TLSOptions.SChannel_Options property.

 TLSOptions.IOHandler = iohSChannel